Your trusted adviser for R&D Tax Credits and R&D Grants

 • Digital transformation: Accelerating developments in AI, quantum computing, robotics, and cybersecurity.

-Each year, the EIC will release specific challenges and welcomes applications that address them.
-For 2025, the EIC is seeking solutions for the following challenges:
+Each year, the EIC releases specific challenges and welcomes applications that address them.
+For 2026, the EIC is seeking solutions for the following challenges:

-The process has three steps; a company must have its proposal accepted at each step before proceeding to the next.
+The process has three steps (a short proposal, a long proposal and a jury interview) and an applicant must have its proposal accepted at each step before proceeding to the next.

 • Excellence: Is the proposed innovation highly novel, deep tech breakthrough compared to existing solutions?
 Is the innovation at the cutting edge of new market, societal or technological trends?